Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 When a combo jutsu references your Basic Unarmed Attack, it includes any ranks of Unarmed Focus you might have, and can benefit from any ranks of Power Attack you have and wish to apply.
 Any time a jutsu says 'd*', this is an improvement to the base damage, and likewise benefits from Power Attack.
 Power Attack does not apply to any dice that have a size listed (d6, d8, d12, etc), only d*.

 ###### Openers
-Openers are not, themselves, combo moves.
-However, after an opener hits, you may launch into a combo (i.e. use a Combo jutsu).
+Openers are not always, themselves, Combo moves, though some are.
+Openers can be used without being in a Combo, and after an opener hits, you may launch into a combo (i.e. use a Combo jutsu).
 Openers are marked as such in their entry, usually by "Special: Opener."

+Using an Opener when you are already in a Combo has no effect: You can not get the bonuses of multiple Openers for a Combo and can not change which Opener effect you have for your Combo after you've started a Combo.
+If the Opener itself is not a Combo jutsu, however (such as with Kage Buyou), using it will still break your Combo.

 ###### Combos
 Combo moves indicate as much in their name (typically being named "___ Combo"), or by being in the Taijutsu Combo category.
-You cannot use a combo jutsu unless the last non-Interrupt action you took was a Combo or Opener; similarly, if your combo is broken (see below), you have to start with a new opener.
+You cannot use a combo jutsu unless the last non-Interrupt action you took was a Combo or Opener, or the Combo move itself has an Upkeep; similarly, if your combo is broken (see below), you have to start with a new opener.
 When you begin a combo, you have a "Combo Counter"-- basically, the number of combo moves you've strung together.
 This starts at 1 when you hit with an opener.
 Each time you hit with a combo, the combo counter increases by 1.

 Each combo will have a combo counter entry; for example, here is Lotus Combo's:
 Combo Counter: +1 Accuracy, +2d10 damage, +1 Stun, +2 Stamina